Skip to main content

 insert

-Funny how this would come back around in the '90s when Britpop resurrected the genre with louder guitars and more swagger.
+Funny how this would all come back around in the '90s when Britpop resurrected the genre with louder guitars and more swagger.
 "The Worriers" could have been an Oasis song, right down to the whiny slightly off pitch vocal delivery.

 They were the best of times, they were the shortest of times.